kceades/pool_project/README.md

 # pool_project
 Computer Science Capstone Project from my Freshmen Fall of Undergrad

-Note: this was written for vidle in Python 2.x if I remember correctly.
+Note: this was written for vidle in Python 2.x with VPython 6 if I remember correctly.

 The final.txt document explains instructions in for how to play the game and a couple minor things that were left unfinished (the sticking "bug"